damianhakert/damianhakert.github.io/source/_posts/2016-03-08-gitlab-tutorial-its-all-connected.markdown

 You can make all the same [references] in comments or merge requests as you can in an issue description.

-The purpose of the [WIP:] (work in progress) merge request is to encourage early code review, so you can share your work with others.
+The purpose of the [WIP]: (work in progress) merge request is to encourage early code review, so you can share your work with others.
 In this way you can reference related work, and hopefully reduce duplicate effort.